Factbox - Companies affected by the U.S. government shutdown

 The diversified manufacturer cancelled plans to temporarily lay off workers in its aerospace businesses as government quality inspectors return in the wake of the Pentagon's decision to recall most its own furloughed civilian workers.

-The company, which makes Sikorsky helicopters and other items for the military, said on October 2 that it could furlough as many as 4,000 workers in its aerospace businesses if the shutdown continued through the following week and possibly nearly 5,000 if the shutdown continued into November.
+The company, which makes Sikorsky helicopters and other items for the military, had said last week that it could furlough as many as 4,000 workers in its aerospace businesses if the shutdown continued through this week and possibly nearly 5,000 if the shutdown continued into November.

+The retailer's Sam's Club chain saw a slight slowdown last weekend at its warehouse club stores near government facilities but anticipates it could see a lift in food sales if military commissaries remain closed, the unit's CEO, Rosalind Brewer, told Reuters.
+The chain is offering military families and retirees free access to its stores while the military commissaries remain closed, Brewer said.

 ** GOLDMAN SACHS